SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

         ]
       }
     }],
-    // for ChoiceGroup drop down, the newValue tells us which option's key was selected
+    // for ChoiceGroup drop-down, the newValue tells us which option's key was selected
     onExecute: (actionName: string, newValue: any) => {
       if (actionName === 'layout') {
         this.setLayout(newValue);